 Jhor Waterfall is one of the renowned waterfalls among Kathmandu people which lies in Tokha Mahankal.
-Jhor Waterfall ( Jharna) is most popular among the teenage.
-Neary Kathmandu and the natural spring water then what you can expect more to beat the heat in the summer.
+Jhor Waterfall ( Jharna) is most popular among teenagers.
+Nearby Kathmandu and the natural spring water, then what you can expect more to beat the heat in the summer.
 Water from Shivapuri National Park is the main source of this waterfall.
 Jhor lies on the border between Kathmandu and Nuwakot district.
 One can make a stop while visiting Shivapuri Village.

 You can hike to this place or take a bicycle ride on the holiday to spend your quality time.
 Now the surrounding is growing rapidly so there are plenty of options to purchase as you need.